blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

     "id": "curltest"
   }

-sendtoaddress "KMD_address" amount ( "comment" "comment-to" subtractfeefromamount )
+sendtoaddress "address" amount ( "comment" "comment-to" subtractfeefromamount )
 -----------------------------------------------------------------------------------

 The ``sendtoaddress`` method sends an amount to a given address.
 The amount is a real and is rounded to the nearest 0.00000001